About Italian Studies

 The Italian Studies programme at University of Reading is one of the largest and most prestigious of its kind in the country.
 It was founded in 1948 by the distinguished writer Luigi Meneghello, and enjoys an outstanding record in teaching and research.
 90% of the programme's research output was judged to be of international standard at the last Research Assessment Exercise.
 The atmosphere has always been remarkable for its liveliness, friendliness and support and we welcome students of all ages, backgrounds and from all countries.

-Here at Reading Italian can be combined with around eleven other subjects, and the flexible modular system allows you, in both the Single and the Joint Honours programme, to choose modules from a wide range of options to fit in with your particular field or fields of interest.
+Here at Reading, Italian can be combined with around twelve other subjects, and the flexible modular system allows you, in both the Single and the Joint Honours programme, to choose modules from a wide range of options to fit in with your particular field or fields of interest.

 Our graduates go on to careers in many different walks of life and our employability rates are much higher than the national average.